-If the Display now context menu item were selected for the 'First floor beams' entry, the chosen steel frame design summary values would be calculated and displayed in a tabular format showing the utilisation of every member for each design check.
+If the Show results context menu item were selected for the 'First floor beams' entry (no need to do this for this example), the chosen steel frame design summary values would be calculated and displayed in a tabular format showing the utilisation of every member for each design check.
 An example output is shown below.

-Steel frame design results could be added to a model report by using the 'Add to report button' on the results dialog, but for this example this will not be done.
+If the 'Detailed Calculations' button were pressed for a selected row, steel frame design results could be added to a model report by using the 'Add to report button' on the results dialog, but for this example this will not be done.
 Instead, steel frame design summary results will be added to the model report using the reporting facility directly.